Hokkaido, Japan: Take the Lavender Train to Furano

 Farm Tomita is a perfect place to see the lavender fields with all shades of purple.
 Many kinds of flowers are cultivated here.
 Lavender dominates, but other flowers also add to the beauty of the rolling fields, e.g., thousands of pretty poppies.

 However, lavender is the focus at Farm Tomita.
-In addition to the flowers themselves, one can buy various lavender products in the shop, including the popular lavender soft ice cream!
+In addition to the flowers themselves, one can buy various lavender products in the shop, including the remarkable lavender soft ice cream!

 You can catch a glimpse of the production facilities for lavender production near one of the farm restaurants.

-A few kilometres east of the main Farm Tomita, there is another farm, Lavender East, which can be reached from Farm Tomita with the ‘lavender bus’.
+A few kilometres east of the main Farm Tomita, another farm appears, Lavender East, reachable from Farm Tomita with the ‘lavender bus’.
 The fields here are larger than at Farm Tomita, and thus more impressive.
-Other farms around Furano include Nakafurano Flower Park next to NakaFurano Lavender Fields Chair Lift, and Flower Land Kamifurano with tractor-pulled carts.
+Other farms around Furano include Nakafurano Flower Park, next to NakaFurano Lavender Fields Chair Lift, and Flower Land Kamifurano with tractor-pulled carts.

-The focal point of the festival is everything related to the theme ‘belly button’.
+The theme of the festival is everything related to ‘belly button’.
 Participants dress up in colourful costumes and paint funny, original faces on their bellies.

-One of the highlights of the festival is the Heso Odori, a dance where the dancers wear straw hats to conceal their real faces and perform with the ‘zubara’ face paintings around their navel as fabulous funny faces for the dance.
+One of the highlights of the festival is the Heso Odori, a dance where the dancers wear straw hats to conceal their real faces.
+They perform with the ‘zubara’ face paintings around their navels as fabulous funny faces for the dance.

 Hokkaido, Japan: Take the Lavender Train to Furano